surreal-03/legendary-waddle/data/notes.md

 Kafka Version Control Load Testing Success usually comes to those who are too busy to be looking for it.
 Success is not in what you have, but who you are.
 The only way to do great work is to love what you do.
 Sharding
 Message Queue Do what you love and the money will follow.
 Event Sourcing Containerization Big Data Monitoring Container Orchestration Python CI/CD Machine Learning Docker Stay hungry, stay foolish.
 Success is not in what you have, but who you are.
 Data Science OAuth Distributed Systems A/B Testing Blockchain Innovation distinguishes between a leader and a follower.
 Microservices
+Microservices Algorithm Database Indexing Opportunities don't happen.
+You create them.
+Don't be afraid to give up the good to go for the great.
+Code Review GraphQL Container Orchestration Cloud